adityachugh02/casio-external-memory/README.md

 An Arduino microcontroller at the heart of the module drives the four integrated circuits (CD4066), which in turn simulate a key press on the calculator.
 A CD4066 IC consists of 4 bilateral electronic switches, a key on the calculator is "pressed" when the electronic switch corresponding to the column and the electronic switch corresponding to the row of the desired key are activated simultaneously.

 At the bottom of the module, 5 buttons are used to select one of the 5 algorithms stored in the EEPROM of the arduino.
-Each algorithm can contain 200 instructions/keystroke coordinates
+Each algorithm can contain 200 instructions/keystroke coordinates.

 ## MATRIXIO